wfdudley/T-watch-2020/README.md

 <H4>Using this code on your watch</H4>

 To use this code, edit personal_info.h to have the IP, port, username, password of your MQTT server (assuming you have one), plus your home latitiude, longitude, and city, and also your openweathermap.org API key.
 Edit my_WiFi.h to have the SSID's, passwords, and timezones of all the WiFi access points you want your watch to connect with.
+If you have an MQTT installation, edit appMQTT.h to change my topics to your topics.
 Finally, compile and upload to your watch.

 <H4>warning about the LVGL User Interface</H4>